NixOS/rfcs/rfcs/0167-maintainer-account.md

 ### How to lose maintainer status

 The following spells out reasons why a maintainer may lose this status.
-The maintainer is welcome to come back at any time once any issues have been resolved.
+This removal ensures an accurate view of the state of maintenance of packages, including who will update the package or respond to issues and pull requests.
+If a maintainer is removed for inactivity or unreachability, this is not permanent and can be reverted by the maintainer at any time.

 #### Inactivity

-Maintainers who have become inactive on a given package can be removed.
+Maintainers who have become inactive on a given package will be removed as maintainer of the package in question.
-This helps us keep an accurate view of the state of maintenance in nixpkgs.

-The inactivity measure is currently not strictly enforced.
-We would typically look at it if we notice that the author hasn't reacted to package-related notifications for more than 3 months.
+If we notice that the author hasn't reacted to package-related notifications for more than 3 months, or 2 package releases, whichever is longer, then they can be removed.

-Removing the maintainer happens by making a pull request on the package, adding that person as a reviewer, and then waiting one week for response or feedback.
+Removing the maintainer happens by making a pull request on the package, adding that person as a reviewer, and then waiting a minimum of one week for response or feedback.

 #### Unreachable

-Maintainers who do not have an active account on the nixpkgs hosting platform will be removed as maintainers.
+Maintainers who do not maintain an active account on the nixpkgs hosting platform will be removed as maintainers.
-An effort will be made to contact them through provided information prior to removal to provide a chance.
+An effort will be made to contact them through information listed in `maintainer-list.nix` prior to removal.
 Individuals will receive a window of at least one week to respond to contact attempts.

 Maintainers who have provided an email address as a point of contact, which when contacted are not available through this email address (e.g. emails bounce and fail to deliver), will have this email address removed.
 They must be added as a reviewer on the corresponding pull request and given one week for response or feedback prior to merging.